microsoft/containerregistry/client-firewall-rules.md

 # Microsoft Container Registry (MCR) Client Firewall Rules Configuration

-This article explains the endpoints required to pull content from the Microsoft Container Registry (MCR).

 MCR is an implementation of the [OCI Distribution Specification][oci-spec] which delivers [artifacts][oci-artifacts], such as container images.
 The Distribution Spec defines two endpoints:

 - **REST Endpoint**: providing content discovery.
 This is the url users are most familiar with with pulling an image: `docker pull mcr.microsoft.com/windows/servercore:1909`.
 The REST endpoint is load balanced across multiple worldwide regions, providing consistent content addressable artifacts.